How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 • Product Scope: Functions and features that comprise a product, service, or tangible result.

 Vital note: Meeting project scope does not guarantee post-launch success.
-Sometimes, a project excels from a scope/schedule/budget point.
-Yet the final product falls short (e.g., failing to generate revenue or win customer approval).
+Sometimes, a project excels from a scope/schedule/budget point and yet, the final product falls short (e.g., failing to generate revenue or win customer approval).
 It happens when market demands evolve mid-project and don’t match the original plan.
-To avoid it, ensure you have a robust change management process to handle scope changes.
+To keep up with the market dynamics and adapt your project mid-stream, ensure you have a robust change management procedure.

 What is a Scope Creep?